For solo operators

 The Workflow

-One workflow I shipped this week — the trigger, the prompt, the tool stack, and how long it took.
-Copy it Monday morning.
+One workflow I shipped this week, the trigger, the prompt, the tool stack, and how long it took.
+Put it to work before Friday.

 2. 02